Birth Injury Statute of Limitations

 Why is there a statute of limitations?

-Are there exceptions to statute of limitations?
+Are there exceptions to the statute of limitations?

 There are several exceptions to a statute of limitations on birth injury.